secureCodeBox/secureCodeBox/scanners/whatweb/README.md

 </p>

 ## What is WHATWEB?
 Whatweb identifies websites.
 It can recognize technology used to build a website, such as content management systems (CMS), JavaScript libraries, web server and much more.
+This makes whatweb especially interesting to use in a cascading-rules pipeline.

 To learn more about the whatweb scanner itself visit [https://morningstarsecurity.com/research/whatweb].